mcpzi/Podonator/README.md

 ```
 python fisheyeCalibration.py
 ```
-The script will only read PNG images by default, if you're using jpeg then change the parameter value in line 20.
+It will output the values for K and d, just copy and paste those values in ```PodonatorLib.py```.
+Note : The script will only read PNG images by default, if you're using jpeg then change the parameter value in line 20.

 ## Usage
-Run the script (use the parameters below if needed), press the Space bar to capture the images or use Esc to exit.
+Run the script (use the parameters below if needed), press the Space bar to capture the images or press Esc to exit.
 ```
 usage:
     Podonator.py [--left_camera_id] [--right_camera_id] [<output path>]
     or
-    PodonatorGUI.py [--left_camera_id] [--right_camera_id]
+    PodonatorGUI.py

 default values:
     --left_camera_id  : 0